far-horizons-ou/policies/privacy/index.md

 ## Your Rights With Respect to Your Information

-At Far Horizons OÜ, we apply the same data rights to all customers, regardless of their location.
-Currently some of the most privacy-forward regulations in place are the European Union’s General Data Protection Regulation (“GDPR”) and California Consumer Privacy Act (“CCPA”) in the US.
-Chadwick OÜ recognizes all of the rights granted in these regulations, except as limited by applicable law.
+At {{site.company_name}}, we apply the same data rights to all customers, regardless of their location.
+Currently some of the most privacy-forward regulations in place are the European Union’s General Data Protection Regulation (“GDPR”) and California Consumer Privacy Act (“CCPA”) in the US. {{site.company_name}} recognizes all of the rights granted in these regulations, except as limited by applicable law.
 These rights include:

 - **Right to Know.** You have the right to know what personal information is collected, used, shared or sold.
 We outline both the categories and specific bits of data we collect, as well as how they are used, in this privacy policy.
 - **Right of Access.** This includes your right to access the personal information we gather about you, and your right to obtain information about the sharing, storage, security and processing of that information.
 - **Right to Correction.** You have the right to request correction of your personal information.
 - **Right to Erasure / “To be Forgotten”.** This is your right to request, subject to certain limitations under applicable law, that your personal information be erased from our possession and, by extension, all of our service providers.
-Fulfillment of some data deletion requests may prevent you from using Far Horizons OÜ services because our applications may then no longer work.
+Fulfillment of some data deletion requests may prevent you from using {{site.company_name}} services because our applications may then no longer work.
 In such cases, a data deletion request may result in closing your account.
 - **Right to Complain.** You have the right to make a complaint regarding our handling of your personal information with the appropriate supervisory authority.
 To identify your specific authority or find out more about this right, EU individuals should go to [https://edpb.europa.eu/about-edpb/board/members_en](https://edpb.europa.eu/about-edpb/board/members_en).
 - **Right to Restrict Processing.** This is your right to request restriction of how and why your personal information is used or processed, including opting out of sale of personal information.
 (Again: we never have and never will sell your personal data).
 - **Right to Object.** You have the right, in certain situations, to object to how or why your personal information is processed.